Ayush1325/blog/content/_index.md

 max_posts = 4
 +++

-I am a Student low-level developer with love for open-source software.
+An Embedded Software Developer for [BeagleBoard](https://www.beagleboard.org/) with a love for Open Source.